huseyincancalti/karakedidub/README.md

 # 🌀Hüseyin Can ÇALTI🌀

-This website is my (Hüseyin Can ÇALTI) personal website, featuring my social media links.
-The site has a simple and elegant design with a background video, profile picture, and social media links.
-Users can easily access my social media accounts.
+This website is my (Hüseyin Can ÇALTI) personal website and contains links to my social media accounts.
+Users can easily access my social media profiles.

 ## 👤 Developer